 You can check out Fariza’s DeviantArt page here.
 I’m really happy with the work she has produced for this project so far.
 Here are a couple other characters from Push the Lane!, which will give you some sense of what I mean about representation and more of a sense of Fariza’s art style for this game.

-– Contribute to my Patreon, which is currently the only way I make back some of the time and money I spend on making games, podcasts, articles and videos.
+If you like what you hear, consider Contributing to my Patreon, which is currently the only way I make back some of the time and money I spend on making games, podcasts, articles and videos.

 I really look forward to hearing what everyone thinks of this project so far.
 Thanks for reading!